kickserv/dojo/docs/type.md

 ## Lists

 <div class="flash">
-  <strong>Heads up!</strong> The broken display of lists is <strong>intentional</strong> as Primer globally resets these elements for the time being.
+  <strong>Heads up!</strong> The broken display of lists is <strong>intentional</strong> as Dojo globally resets these elements for the time being.
 This will eventually be undone in the next major version.
 </div>

 ### Unordered